 For many people, tickling is unbearable, so why do they laugh?

-Scientists found being tickled stimulates your hypothalamus, the area of the brain in charge of your emotional reactions, and your fight or flight and pain responses.
+found being tickled stimulates your hypothalamus, the area of the brain in charge of your emotional reactions, and your fight or flight and pain responses.
 When you’re tickled, you may be laughing not because you’re having fun, but because you’re having an autonomic emotional response.
 In fact, the body movements of someone being tickled often mimic those of someone in severe pain.

 Older research shows both pain and touch nerve receptors are triggered during tickling.
 And people laugh just as hard whether they’re being tickled by a person or by a machine.